 See larger image and close-up of fire ants preying on grasshoppers hatching from underground egg pod (photos by N. Troxclair).
 See larger image and close-up of fire ants attacking an adult differential grasshopper (photos by A. Calixto).

 Caterpillars and other insects: Imported fire ants prey on all stages of developing butterflies and moths: eggs, caterpillars, pupae and adults (when they can catch them!).
 Some of these caterpillars are serious agricultural pests of cotton and sugarcane and therefore the ant's activities are beneficial, providing biological control.
-However, when fire ants prey on butterfly caterpillars, their activities are considered to be a problem (See Fact Sheet 016, Managing Fire Ants in Texas Schoolyards and Butterfly Gardens.).
+However, when fire ants prey on butterfly caterpillars, their activities are considered to be a problem (See Fire Ant Project Fact Sheet, Managing Fire Ants in Texas Schoolyards and Butterfly Gardens).

 Fire ants preying on bollworm egg (top left), bollworm caterpillars (top and bottom right photographs by W. Sterling) and sugarcane borer (bottom right)(photograph by D. Pollet).